jacechua/brilliant/README.md

-# brilliance
+# Brilliant
-Challenges solved on Brilliant which hosts problems on quantitative skills in math, science, and computer science.
+Challenges solved on Brilliant, which hosts problems on quantitative skills in math, science, and computer science.